y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - Switching to user mode
     - Jumping to the proper location in the user program to restart that program
   - The time it takes for the dispatcher to stop one process and start another running is known as the dispatch latency.

+### 5.2: Scheduling Criteria

+- Which characteristics are used for comparison can make a substantial difference in which algorithm is judged to be best.
+- The criteria include the following:
+  - CPU utilization.
+  - Throughput.
+  - Turnaround time.
+    - The interval from the time of submission of a process to the time of completion is the turnaround time.
+Turnaround time is the sum of the periods spent waiting to get into memory, waiting in the ready queue, executing on the CPU, and doing I/O.
+  - Waiting time.
+    - Waiting time is the sum of the periods spent waiting in the ready queue.
+  - Response time.
+    - Time from the submission of a request until the first response is produced. response の output までの時間ではなく、responding を始めるまでの時間なので注意。